ByrtZ/Portfolio/README.md

 # Welcome to my Portfolio!

 ## About Me
-I am currently a second year university student studying a Computer Science BSc degree, with a keen interest in software development and software testing.
+I am currently a second year university student studying a Computer Science BSc degree, with an interest in software development and software testing.
 I currently do voluntary software testing work for Noxcrew, which is a company that creates professional content in the video game, Minecraft.
 I am also consistently pushing myself and learning about how to create fun, custom coded content within Minecraft.
 I have a great passion for Minecraft and all the possibilities you can create within it.
 I have mostly written code in Java and Kotlin, along with various smaller university and school projects which were written in Python.

 ### Projects
 - Cheese Hunt: A small, fun Minecraft minigame server plugin written in Kotlin utilising libraries provided by Paper, Adventure and Incendo.
-Available to view on request: [Cheese Hunt GitHub Repository](https://github.com/ByrtZ/CheeseHunt)
+[Cheese Hunt GitHub Repository](https://github.com/ByrtZ/CheeseHunt)
 - Planet Game: A group university project, that is a touch screen minigame written in Java using Android Studio.
 [Planet Game GitHub Repository](https://github.com/ByrtZ/CIS2162-PlanetGame)
 - TBDUtils: A utility plugin created as a duo project, that contains moderation utilities and various other custom game improvements written in Kotlin for a Minecraft survival multiplayer server.
 [TBDUtils GitHub Repository](https://github.com/Hoi15A/TBDUtils)
 - Training: A small plugin that assists in some minigame functionality for a fun and friendly training server provided to MC Championship Testers.
-The Training GitHub Repository is unavailable as of you reading this, sorry!
+[Training GitHub Repository](https://github.com/ByrtZ/Training)

 ### Contact Information